mk6i/mkdb/README.md

     year int
 );

-INSERT INTO family (name, age, hair) VALUES ("Walter", 50, "bald");
+INSERT INTO family (name, age, hair) VALUES
+    ("Walter", 50, "bald"),
-INSERT INTO family (name, age, hair) VALUES ("Skyler", 40, "blonde");
+    ("Skyler", 40, "blonde"),
-INSERT INTO family (name, age, hair) VALUES ("Walter Jr.", 16, "brown");
+    ("Walter Jr.", 16, "brown"),
-INSERT INTO family (name, age, hair) VALUES ("Holly", 1, "bald");
+    ("Holly", 1, "bald");

-INSERT INTO season (number, year) VALUES (1, 2008);
-INSERT INTO season (number, year) VALUES (2, 2009);
-INSERT INTO season (number, year) VALUES (3, 2010);
-INSERT INTO season (number, year) VALUES (4, 2011);
+INSERT INTO season (number, year) VALUES
+    (1, 2008),
+    (2, 2009),
+    (3, 2010),
+    (4, 2011),
-INSERT INTO season (number, year) VALUES (5, 2012);
+    (5, 2012);

-INSERT INTO famous_lines (name, quote, season) VALUES ("Walter", "Chemistry is, well technically, chemistry is the study of matter.
-But I prefer to see it as the study of change.", 1);
-INSERT INTO famous_lines (name, quote, season) VALUES ("Skyler", "Walt, the Mastercard's the one we don't use.", 1);
+INSERT INTO famous_lines (name, quote, season) VALUES
-INSERT INTO famous_lines (name, quote, season) VALUES ("Walter", "Oh, yes.
-Now we just need to figure out a delivery device, and then no more Tuco.", 2);
-INSERT INTO famous_lines (name, quote, season) VALUES ("Walter", "How was I supposed to know you were chauffeuring Tuco to my doorstep?", 2);
-INSERT INTO famous_lines (name, quote, season) VALUES ("Skyler", "We have discussed everything we need to discuss...
+    ("Walter", "Chemistry is, well technically, chemistry is the study of matter.
+But I prefer to see it as the study of change.", 1), ("Skyler", "Walt, the Mastercard's the one we don't use.", 1), ("Walter", "Oh, yes.
+Now we just need to figure out a delivery device, and then no more Tuco.", 2), ("Walter", "How was I supposed to know you were chauffeuring Tuco to my doorstep?", 2), ("Skyler", "We have discussed everything we need to discuss...
 I thought I made myself very clear.", 3);

 SELECT f.name, quote, year
 FROM family f